linode/docs/docs/kubernetes/deploy-and-manage-a-cluster-with-linode-kubernetes-engine-a-tutorial/index.md

     ![Access your cluster's resize page](access-clusters-resize-page.png "Access your cluster's resize page.")

-1. Using the sidebar that appears to the right of the page, you can now remove `-` or add `+` linodes to the pool, and the total cost of your new resources will be displayed.
+1. Using the sidebar that appears to the right of the page, you can now remove `-` or add `+` Linodes to the pool, and the total cost of your new resources will be displayed.
 To accept these changes, select the `Save Changes` button to continue.

     ![Edit your cluster's node pool](edit-your-node-pool.png "Edit your cluster's node pool.")